CalebAckom/alx-system_engineering-devops/0x00-shell_basics/README.md

-ls -al . .. /boot/: List contents in current, parent of current and boot directories file /tmp/iamafile: Show file type ln -s ./__ls__: Create symbolic link
+ls -al . .. /boot/: List contents in current, parent of current and boot directories file /tmp/iamafile: Show file type ln -s ./__ls__: Create symbolic link cp -rua *.html ..: Copy all html files in working directory,  but only copy files that did not exist in the parent of the working directory or were newer than the versions in the parent of the working directory.